Mustafa-Azzam/Scripts/README.md

-# check-openvpn-connection-script

-This script created to check OpenVPN connection automatically.
-You can add it in crontab to make auto checking.

-You just need to store your vpn ip in vpn_ip variable that located in the script.
+This repo contains all scripts I created and used to help in my jobs